 4. Your business plan includes a market analysis and marketing strategy

 Your market analysis should demonstrate a strong understanding of a realistic target market.
-Your marketing strategy should include cost-effective ways of getting your value proposition in front of potential buyers among your target market.
+Your marketing strategy should include cost-effective ways of getting your value proposition in front of potential buyers in your target market.

 5. Your business plan includes goals and milestones